Is Prayer plant leaves turning brown bothering you? Unsolved brown spots on leaves can signify a cry for help from plants.

 - Don’t use tap water directly on your plant.

-- You can filter or distill the tap water to make it safe for use in the prayer plant.
+- You can filter or distill the tap water to make it safe in the Prayer plant.

 - Fresh rainwater is the best option you may provide your Plant with.